angrycoding/naval_clash_bot/README.md

 From the CSS perspective of view, project uses [Sass modules](https://sass-lang.com/documentation/modules/).
 So no rocket science here, just couple of well-known libraries along with React.

 In order to make use **Telegram Mini App** platform features ([see full documentation here](https://core.telegram.org/bots/webapps)) there are few wrappers made (you can find them [here](https://github.com/angrycoding/naval_clash_bot/blob/main/client/src/utils/TelegramApi.ts)).

+## Server overview

+Server side code is written using [TypeScript](https://www.typescriptlang.org/), in order to run it locally (**only locally**, never do it on production, because it's very inefficient performance wise), I use [nodemon](https://nodemon.io/) in combination with the TypeScript compliler itself it gives us very simple way to compile all typescript stuff automatically when you change something in your sources.
+Besides that most notable part for backend is [Socket.IO](https://socket.io/), but that's obvious since it's already mentioned that it's used on the front-end side.
+So again, no rocket science here, just get yourself familiar with it by running it locally.